JJS-3095/EDC-dimer-data/README.md

 # EDC-dimer-data

 This repository contains the datasets, parameter files, and workflows used in the study:
-**"Is Dimerization Essential for Endocrine-Disrupting Chemicals Screening through Sex Hormone Receptors?
-Estrogen Receptor Alpha and Androgen Receptor Offer Divergent Answers"**
+**"Dimerization-Driven Quantitative Modeling of Endocrine Disruption via Sex Hormone Receptors: Divergent Predictions for Estrogen Receptor Alpha and Androgen Receptor"**

 The repository is organized into three main sections: experimental data, molecular docking, and molecular dynamics simulations, ensuring transparency and reproducibility.